truenas/documentation/content/SCALE/SCALEUIReference/Credentials/_index.md

 related: false
 ---

-SCALE Credential options are collected in this section of the UI and organized into a few different screens:
+TrueNAS Credential options are collected in this section of the UI and organized into a few different screens:

 <div class="noprint">